grumdrig/slog/NOTES.md

-The mental state of your avatar is represented by the Slog Virtual Machine (SVM), which processes its instructions, in the form of machine code, and acts on them, We might call these instructions a "program".
+The mental state of your avatar is represented by the Slog Virtual Machine (SVM), which processes its instructions, in the form of machine code, and acts on them.
+We might call these instructions a "program".

 The SVM is documented in some detail, but the player will probably not need to know most of that.
 Instead the program can be produced by compiling a